Outstanding Public Service Award

 Selection and recognition

 Award recipients will be selected by a committee managed by the Community Engagement Council using the award criteria above.
+The committee will include a student, faculty, staff, and community partner.
 Award winner recognized at annual staff or faculty recognition event.
 Award winners serve as role models to other staff and faculty on campus, and will be asked to serve as a resource for other staff, faculty, and the campus community.
 Award recipient will be asked to participate in the spring Community Partner Appreciation Luncheon.

 Recognition: one annual reward of $2,000